yashpatel521/API-Abuse/README.md

 - Express JS for APIs and middleware
 - Database use MySQL
-- Example for SQL Injection
+- Example for API Attacks
 - Prevention

 ## JavaScript Library Used for view pages